 In 2021, BEREC included sustainability as an important element of its work programme with special attention to both the internal and external dimensions of BEREC's potential environmental contribution.
 As a result, BEREC started investigating its own environmental footprint as an organisation, namely the 'internal dimension' through the work of the Expert Networking Group on Sustainability.
-BEREC also initiated new work streams to deal with the abovementioned aspects of the ICT sector's impact on the environment and develop an understanding of how regulatory actions of NRAs can influence the environmental footprint of assessing the 'external dimension' of BEREC's potential contribution to sustainability.
+BEREC also initiated new work streams to deal with the abovementioned aspects of the ICT sector's impact on the environmental footprint of assessing the 'external dimension' of BEREC's potential contribution.